Tbhangale/Similarity-News-Articles/README.md

-# Feature Selection and Similarity Analysis of News Articles using R
+## Feature Selection and Similarity Analysis of News Articles in R

 1. Download the news articles dataset named “20news-18828.tar.gz”, from an online textual dataset repository: http://qwone.com/%7Ejason/20Newsgroups/.
 The 20 Newsgroups data set is a